 BUILD TRUST + RECOGNITION

 Creating a consistent experience for your audience – from your social media graphics to your blog content and so on is essential.
 People will learn to recognize you and your branding, across all platforms, and see you as a valuable resource.
 There’s a theory, that in advertising, someone must see it 7 times to remember it.
 I prefer Thomas Smith’s version of this theory, that 20x is the magic number to actually getting someone to trust + buy from you.
 The thing is, you want to make sure you are consistently putting out the same message those twenty times.
 I’ll use myself for example – nearly everything I put out, promote, write about, blog about, tweet about somehow ties back to branding.
-It somehow relates to the fact that I am branding designer, that blogs about branding, and offers a course about branding.
+It somehow relates to the fact that I am branding designer, that blogs about branding, and offer a course about branding.
 I really want you to associate The Crown Fox with branding – so I try to make it very difficult for you to separate the two from each other.

 So, whatever your business is about – if you need people to buy something from you – how are you building that trust so they feel motivated to do so?
 The easiest, quickest, and most effective way is to be consistent in all of your branding and give your audience a cohesive experience.